homerovladimirriosf-sketch/Code-to-read-3D-Mexican-Sign-Language-Static-Alphabet-Dataset/README.md

 - Maximum: 7341 3D points
 - Standard deviation: 1077 (rounded value)

-## Example code in three languages (Matlab, Python, C++) to load data from a point cloud and plot it
+## Example code in three languages (MATLAB, Python, C++) to load data from a point cloud and plot it

 A matlab file is provided.

 A Phython project is provided.

 A C# project is also provided.

+## Example code in MATLAB to segment a point cloud using a plane

+segmenta_nube_plano_Git_202603.m is the MATLAB code to segment

+prism.txt is a synthetic point cloud with 6 vertices that define a 3D prism